Hi there!

 Oh and did I mention I like mathematics.
 I love having tools to model real world problems, and solve them precisely.
 But I don’t plan on pursuing maths academically, high school maths was enough fun for me.

 But beyond all of that, my passion is computers.
-To say that I love computers would be an understatement; my friends like to say that my one true beloved is my laptop.
+To say that I love computers would be an understatement; my friends like to say that my one and only beloved is my laptop.
 The ability to generalise solutions to problems is what attracted 10 year old me to programming, and is what still motivates me to this day.

-My Story with Computers#
+My Story with Computers #

 My dad likes to code at home as a hobby.
 A few years ago, he was learning Swift to create apps, and I approached him to learn about what he was doing.
-He opened a REPL and showed me how you could assign numbers to letters (variables) and compute the result of operations on them.
+He opened a REPL and showed me how you can assign numbers to letters (variables) and compute the result of operations on them.
 I was amazed, and the part of this that attracted me the most was that the computer didn’t care what values were in the variables, it computed the result regardless.
 While I had used computer before, this experience made me understand their significance, and I was excited to take advantage of this.